-After a Position Report or a Distress Call is received, you can quickly navigate to the call location.
+After a position report or a distress call is received, navigation can be quickly set to the call location.

-To navigate to a Position Report or Distress Call using the Direct To ₱► key:
+To navigate to a position report or distress call using the Direct To ⊕ key:

-- 1. Press Direct To Đ►. - 2.
+- 1. Press Direct To ⊕►. - 2.
 With Go To (MMSI/Name) highlighted, press ENTER.

-To navigate to a Position Report or Distress Call using the Call List or Log:
+To navigate to a position report or distress call using the Call List or Log:

-- Highlight the call on the Call List or Log, and press Direct To Đ►. - With Go To (MMSI/Name) or (DSC) highlighted, press ENTER.
+- Highlight the call on the Call List or Log, and press Direct To Đ►. - 2.
+With Go To (MMSI/Name) or (DSC) highlighted, press ENTER.